Safeguarding children and young people policy

 Reviewing

-The Board will conduct a review of Make-A-Wish Australia’s child protection policies and Child Safety Code of Conduct, biennially and as required.
-The review will seek to determine whether the organisation’s child protection policies or procedures require modification to better protect children under the organisation’s care.
+The Board will conduct a review of Make-A-Wish Australia’s child safety policies and Child Safety Code of Conduct, annually and as required.
+The review will seek to determine whether the organisation’s child safety policies or procedures require modification to better protect children under the organisation’s care.
 The annual review will also ensure the policies and Child Safety Code of Conduct meet any new legislative requirements.

 Related documents